 We prefer to use only USA made dog beds due to concerns over toxic chemicals found in many imported pet beds.
 If you feel the same way Big Barker makes a 4″ thick Dog Crate Pad.
 This pad is thicker than the midwest crate pads, giving your pup a inviting place to sleep.
 The heavy duty, waterproof, tear resistant and washable crate pad is made in the USA with Certi-PUR US® certified foam.
 It is available at Amazon.com

 Another option is the MidWest Super Plush Pet Bed.
 These beds are not made in the USA but they are well rated and made to fit into the Midwest crates.
 The beds are completely machine washable and a good option if you have a Midwest Lifestages crate.
+But may not be a good option for puppies that will chew on it.
 You can use a smaller sized bed in the crate while you have the divider up.
 Once they are grown you can get a full sized bed for your pup.
 You can find the Midwest Deluxe Pet Beds at Amazon.com

 Not enough time to get use to crate